zestia/ember-simple-infinite-scroller/README.md

 ### Notes

-* Does not use jQuery
+- Does not use jQuery ✔︎
+- Ember Data Friendly ✔︎
-* Supports use with FastBoot
+- Supports use with FastBoot ✔︎

 ## Configuration